ryanallen/openmindapp/meditations/content.md

 	5.3	[Attachment and Aversion] These are caused by our brain's patterns of wanting.
 		5.3.1 Me wanting things I label good, like pleasure.
 		5.3.2 And me not wanting things I label bad, like pain.
-	5.4	[Ignorance] These are ultimately caused by a belief based on dellusion that is ignorant of the true nature of all things.
+	5.4	[Ignorance] These are caused by a belief based on dellusion that is ignorant of the true nature of all things.
 		5.4.1 This ignorance exists because our mind overlays imagination and ideas over all of our perceptions.
 		5.4.2 We cant't experience reality without the overlay of mind interfering.
-		5.4.3 It imagines things last forever and are independent.
+		5.4.3 Part of the dellusion is imagining things last forever and are independent and not relative to every other thing.
-		5.4.4 This dellusion makes me ignorant of how all things actually exist, causes wanting and other unskilful thoughts, words, and actions.
+		5.4.4 This dellusion makes us ignorant of how all things actually exist.
+It causes wanting and other unskilful thoughts, words, and actions.
-	5.5	Choose to practice your focus and concentration to analyze your mind and see all things as they really are, which is the way out of ignorance on a path that ends stress.
+	5.5	Choose to practice your focus and concentration to analyze your mind and see all things as they really are, which is the way out of ignorance on a path that ends unhelpful stress.

 ###Identifying Ignorance
 5. Now the reason to practice is to stop stress, and stress is caused by our ignorance of how things really exist.
 So how do you think this process of ignorance works?